mlux86/bytefm-downloader/README.md

 ### Installing dependencies

-Google Chrome is used as a selenium webdriver.
-[Find out how to install the webdriver here.](https://chromedriver.chromium.org/home)
+Firefox is used as a selenium webdriver.
+Hence, it needs to be installed along `geckodriver`.

 Furthermore, install the required Python 3 dependencies: